fengjixuchui/EVA/README.md

 *************************************************************************************

-# YOUR MOM IS A BITCH IF YOU UPLOADED THIS TO ANY WEBSITE OTHER THAN  `antiscan.me`
+# YOUR MOM IS A -BITCH- IF YOU UPLOADED THIS TO ANY WEBSITE OTHER THAN  `antiscan.me`

 *************************************************************************************

 # REQUIREMENTS:
-* visual studio 2019
+* visual studio 2019 [ it may work with visual studio 2017 ]
-* cobalt strike
+* cobalt strike [ take a look at my repo `cobalt-wipe` ]
 * python2 for the encoder

 *************************************************************************************